-United Way of the Lower Mainland Labour Appreciation Dinner
+United Way of the Lower Mainland Labour Appreciation Night

-On Wednesday, December 4, 2019 the NWDLC will honour an individual with the Labour Community Service Award.
+On Thursday, December 3, 2020 at 6 pm the NWDLC will virtually honour an individual with the Labour Community Service Award.
 The award recognizes outstanding Labour activism and community service at the United Way event.

-The New Westminster & District Labour Council has selected Sister Jeannie Kilby as our 2019 recipient of the Labour Community Service Award.
+The New Westminster & District Labour Council has selected Brother Walter Gerlach as our 2020 recipient of the Labour Community Service Award.

-Sister Kilby is a committed labour and community activist.
-She is the current President of the Canadian Union of Public Employees Local 402 in Surrey and has been a long time delegate to the Labour Council.
-In addition to her work on the United Way of the Lower Mainland’s Board of Directors, Sister Kilby has been a strong supporter of community projects like the Clayton Little Libraries initiative and programs like the newly formed Women United.
-Sister Kilby’s inclusive leadership and dedication is an inspiration to others and we are very pleased to nominate her for this well deserved acknowledgement of her great contribution to our movement and our communities.
+ln addition to his work on the United Way of the Lower Mainland’s Board of Directors, Brother Gerlach has been a strong supporter of community projects like Period Promise and workplace campaigns like the United on the Waterfront.
+Brother Gerlach’s inclusive leadership and dedication is an inspiration to others and we are very pleased to nominate him for this well-deserved acknowledgement of his great contributions to our movement and our communities.

 National Day of Remembrance and Action on Violence Against Women

 Each December 6 in Canada commemorates the anniversary of the 1989 École Polytechnique massacre in which fourteen women were murdered and ten others injured.
-This year the vigil will be held in Holland Park in Surrey.
+This year the vigil will be held virtually.Dec-6-2020-surrey